We bought a timeshare at Hilton a couple of years ago. I was really unhappy with this shopping for a while.

 - Positive experiences with timeshare ownership

-Today, I’ll talk about timeshare presentation experience at Hilton.
+Today, I’ll talk about the timeshare presentation experience at Hilton.
 Learn from our mistakes!

 First, what is a timeshare?